This work was funded by the City of Portland Bureau of Fire & Rescue.

 Homelessness -- Oregon -- Portland, Homelessness -- Social aspects -- Case Studies

-Portland Street Response (PSR) is a new branch of the first response system in Portland, OR that assists people experiencing mental health and behavioral health crises.
-Operating within Portland Fire & Rescue (PF&R), PSR launched on February 16, 2021 in the Lents neighborhood and expanded to cover the entirety of the Portland Police Bureau (PPB) East Precinct on November 4, 2021.
-The founding team consisted of a firefighter paramedic, a licensed mental health crisis responder, and two community health workers, with a second team added in November consisting of a firefighter EMT, amental health crisis responder, and two peer support specialists.
+Overview of the Program Portland Street Response (PSR), a program within Portland Fire & Rescue (PF&R), assists people experiencing mental health and behavioral health crises.
+The program operates daily from 8 AM to 10 PM and responds to calls throughout the city of Portland.
+The team consists of mental health crisis responders, community health medics/ EMTS, community health workers, and peer support specialists.
 PSR is dispatched from the Bureau of Emergency Communications (BOEC) when a caller reports one or more of the following and the individual has no known access to weapons and is not displaying physically combative or threatening behavior:

 - A person who is outside and down, not checked